 One way a GE partner is using Predix is in Dublin, Ireland.
-AT&T Inc. (NYSE:TC) uses GE Predix to boost IoT efforts and expand its reach into smart international cities.
+AT&T Inc. (NYSE:TB) uses GE Predix to boost IoT efforts and expand its reach into smart international cities.
 AT&T recently announced a partnership with GE powered Current and Predix to provide LED lighting as part of the overall digital structure in Dublin.

 This expands on work already done in San Diego and Atlanta where street lighting has been connected to a digital infrastructure.
 San Diego has 14,000 new LED lights activated by 3,200 sensor nodes that are expected to save the city $2.4 million in annual energy costs.
 Atlanta has 1,000 LED streetlights currently being tested in 5 locations throughout the city.